craiglarmer/GettingCleaning/README.md

 The repo contains the following files
 ==================================================================
 - 'README.md': this explanation
 - 'CodeBook.md': an explanation of how the data was collected and description of the datasets
 - 'run_analysis.R': The R script that generates the tidy_data.csv and tidy_summary.csv files
 - 'tidy_data.txt': The data set tidied and cleaned

-- 'tify_summary.txt': A summarised version of the tidy_data.csv dataset.
+- 'tidy_summary.txt': A summarised version of the tidy_data.csv dataset.

 ==================================================================
 Instructions for use: